mnelson4/yet-another-related-posts-plugin/readme.txt

 == Description ==

-Yet Another Related Posts Plugin (YARPP) is the result of some tinkering with [John Bowyer's version](http://peter.mapledesign.co.uk/weblog/archives/wordpress-related-posts-plugin) of [Alexander Malov & Mike Lu's Related Entries plugin](http://wasabi.pbwiki.com/Related%20Entries).
+Yet Another Related Posts Plugin (YARPP) is the result of some tinkering with [Peter Bowyer's version](http://peter.mapledesign.co.uk/weblog/archives/wordpress-related-posts-plugin) of [Alexander Malov & Mike Lu's Related Entries plugin](http://wasabi.pbwiki.com/Related%20Entries).
 Modifications made include:

-1. *Limiting by a threshold*: John Bowyer did the great work of making the algorithm use [[mysql]]'s [fulltext search](dev.mysql.com/doc/en/Fulltext_Search.html) score to identify related posts.
+1. *Limiting by a threshold*: Peter Bowyer did the great work of making the algorithm use MySQL's [fulltext search](dev.mysql.com/doc/en/Fulltext_Search.html) score to identify related posts.
 But it currently just displayed, for example, the top 5 most "relevant" entries, even if some of them weren't at all similar.
 Now you can set a threshold limit for relevance, and you get more related posts if there are more related posts.
 Ha!
 2. *Being a better plugin citizen*: now it doesn't require the user to click some sketchy button to `alter` the database and enable a `fulltext key`.
 Using [`register_activation_hook`](http://codex.wordpress.org/Function_Reference/register_activation_hook), it does it automagically on plugin activation.
 Just install and go!
 3. *Miscellany*: a nicer options screen, displaying the fulltext match score on output for admins, an option to allow related posts from the future, a couple bug fixes, etc.